 José María Soler García was a Spanish archaeologist, historian, researcher and folklorist.
 He is one of the persons who most deeply studied Villena and its surrounding area, since the vast majority of his research was focused on what concerned his hometown.
 In 1957 he founded Villena's Archaeological Museum with the findings he had collected from the 1920s on.
 In 1963, after he found the Treasure of the Cabezo Redondo in March and the Treasure of Villena in December, the museum's name was officially changed to Archaeological Museum "José María Soler".
 The José María Soler Foundation, constituted after his death, calls every year Research Awards in order to keep alive Soler's legacy. ...more on Wikipediasee more on José María Soler García

-Westley Wallace Law was a civil rights leader from Savannah, Georgia.
+Westley Wallace Law (January 1, 1923 – July 29, 2002) was an American civil rights leader from Savannah, Georgia.
 He was president of the Savannah chapter of the NAACP, where he led his community and made great strides in desegregation through nonviolent resistance from 1950 to 1976.
 After his time with the NAACP W. W. Law spent much of the rest of his life advocating for African-American history and culture in Savannah.
-To this end he established the Savannah-Yamacraw Branch of the Association for the Study of Afro-American Life and History, the Ralph Mark Gilbert Civil Rights Museum, the King-Tisdell Cottage Museum, the Beach Institute of African American Culture, and the Negro Heritage Trail Tour. ...more on Wikipediasee more on W. W. Law
+To this end he established the Savannah-Yamacraw Branch of the Association for the Study of Afro-American Life and History, the Ralph Mark Gilbert Civil Rights Museum, the King-Tisdell Cottage Museum, the Beach Institute of African American Culture, and the Negro Heritage ...more on Wikipediasee more on W. W. Law